Code-Institute-Submissions/jimbobding-blinker-website/README.md

 **Deployment**
 ----------
-This website is hosted directl onto github and is updated through the master branch everytime I add, commit and then push the files through.
+This website is hosted directaly onto github and is updated through the master branch everytime I add, commit and then push the files through.

-You can run this locally by cloning the repository and pasting into your own termin.
+You can run this locally by cloning the repository and pasting into your own terminal.
 This is a tutorial I used (https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

  **Credits**